-Gogo stands over the oven.
-She is sweating – the air is warm and humid, even at night.
-She is cooking when I come in the door, licking her mother’s red sauce recipe from her fingers.
+Gogo stands at the oven.
+She is sweating.
+The air is warm and humid, even at night.
+She is cooking when I come through the door, licking red sauce from a wooden spoon.
 There’s a loaf of bread and garlic next to her with a piece missing.
-And she says, “Forgive me, but I was so very hungry.
-You’re late.”
+And she says, “Forgive me – I was so very hungry.”

-Only the light over the sink is on, keeping the kitchen in shadows and smells.
-I take a bowl from the cupboard and she fills it with noodles, tomato, garlic, wine.
+The kitchen is dark except for the light over the stove.
+A kitchen in shadows and smells.
+I take a bowl from the cupboard and she fills it with pasta, tomato, garlic, wine.
 We sit down at the small wooden table pushed against the wall and eat mostly in silence.
 We fall asleep on the couch after we’re finished, watching something on TV that we’ve both seen before.
-The apartment is only one room, so nothing is far away.
+The apartment has only one room, and nothing is out of reach.

-We watched a movie recently.
+We watched a movie the night before that.
 I don’t remember the title.
 It was something that Gogo wanted to watch and I fell asleep before it was over.
-I woke up near the end to a guy with a strong jaw taking the leading lady in his arms and telling her, “You’re silly.”
+I woke up near the end.
+A man with a strong jaw was taking the leading lady in his arms and telling her, “You’re silly.”

-He looks at her.
+He looked at her.
 “You’re so much more interesting than money.”

-He looks at her and he says, “I love you.”
+He looked at her and he said “I love you.”

-“Istanbul,” Gogo says.
+“Istanbul,” Gogo told me.
 “Real close.
 Maybe you shouldn’t fall asleep in the middle and miss everything.”

-The leading lady stands facing the stove, her back to the man sitting with his legs dangling over the edge of the kitchen counter, surrounded by loaves of bread and dried basil and thyme.
-Something on the stove top starts to smoke, but they don’t notice or care.
-She turns to face him.
-They don’t speak.
-They stand there for a while, facing each other, just like that.
+The heroine stood facing the stove, her back to the man sitting with his legs dangling over the edge of the kitchen counter, surrounded by loaves of bread and dried basil and thyme.
+Something on the stove top starting to smoke.
+They didn’t notice or care.

-“But,” Gogo asks me with a nighttime twinkle in her eye, “where do the stories come from?”
+“But,” Gogo asked me with a nighttime twinkle in her eye, “where do the stories come from?”

 “Someone writes them.”

-She goes to the kitchen to make breakfast for dinner for lunch leftovers tomorrow.
-Stretching, I yawn.
-The screen is dark.
-Headlights from a car passing outside shine across the wall and then disappear again.
+She went to the kitchen to make breakfast for dinner for leftovers tomorrow.
+The screen was dark.
+I yawned.
+Headlights from a car passing outside blinked across the wall and then disappeared again.

 Gogo takes care of her eggs, gently folding them over and over a smoking pan.
 I imagine her as a movie star, standing there.
 As the one and only at whom you stare at onscreen.
 A magnanimous beauty.
 “You’re so much more interesting than money,” I say to her and she turns, steam coming from the stovetop and framing her face.
 She sticks her tongue out at me and crosses her eyes before turning back to the pan.

 She adds salt and pepper.
-Her chest is bare and single drop of sweat rolls down her back to the floor.
+Her chest is bare and a drop of sweat rolls down her back to the floor.
 She’s wearing nothing but an apron.
-We are young and youth is money, but it’s the same – if we could give the homeless man on the street his youth back he would be a rich man as well.
+We are young and time is money.
+It’s the same – if we could give the homeless man on the street his youth back he would be a rich man as well.

 “You can’t eat it,” she says.